Sessions are part of the overall agenda and can be created in three different ways within the site.

 - Speakers - You can search for the speaker in the site, but that speaker must already be loaded into the site before they are added as a speaker to a session.
 You can also choose whether that person is an Author, Co-Host, Co-Speaker, Host, Moderator, Organizer, Panelist, Speaker or a Sponsor.

-- Alert Message - You can add a message to a session that will be sent 10 minutes before the session is supposed to start to anyone that has added that session to their agenda.
+- Alert Message - You can add a message to a session that will be displayed before the attendee can add it to their schedule.
 This is a website only feature.

 - Session Settings - This includes being able to set a capacity to the session so after the capacity is reached, attendees cannot add the session to their agenda.
 It has also a section where you can attach an exhibitor to a session so the session displays in the companies profile.
 The sponsoring company of that session will NOT appear in the sesison profile itself.
 This feature only works on the desktop portal.
 Lastly you can add a Twitter hashtag to the session pulling in session specific tweets into the activity feed.